httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
-A document's "site for cookies" is the top-level site if and only if the document and each of its ancestor documents' origins have the same registered domain as the top-level site.
+A document's "site for cookies" is the top-level site if and only if the document and each of its ancestor documents' origins have the same registrable domain as the top-level site.
 Otherwise its "site for cookies" is the empty string.

-Given a Document (`document`), the following algorithm returns its "site for cookies" (either a registered domain, or the empty string):
+Given a Document (`document`), the following algorithm returns its "site for cookies" (either a registrable domain, or the empty string):

 1. Let `top-document` be the active document in `document`'s browsing context's top-level browsing context.